arvindkalra/express-box/README.md

 3. In another terminal window go the project repositary, now, You need to compile the smart contracts written in the contracts folder.
 For this, `truffle compile`
 4. You can see that a new build folder has been created in the root directory which contains the compiled contracts.
 5. Now these contracts need to be deployed on the Blockchain.
 For this, `truffle migrate`.
-6. The Node depedencies need to be installed.
-For this, `yarn install`.
 7. To run the Express server `yarn start`.
 8. In the browser window open `http://localhost:3000/`.